bbmokhtari/django-translations/docs/guide/context.rst

    from sample.models import Continent from translations.context import Context

-   # fetch a list of instances
    continents = list(Continent.objects.all())

-   # initiate context
    with Context(continents, 'countries', 'countries__cities') as context:

        # change the list of instances like before
        continents[0].name = 'Europa'
        continents[0].countries.all()[0].name = 'Deutschland'